annagabain/Mom-Lifehacks/README.md

 - [x] design
   - [x] design wireframes
-  - [x] choose basic colors
+  - [x] choose basic colours
-  - [x] design the mood board with colors and themes
+  - [x] design the mood board with colours and themes
-  - [x] apply the colors to the css
+  - [x] apply the colours to the css

 - [x] create a repository on GitHub
   - [x] setup